 • Snails

-Snakes may also seek shelter in thick brush, dense piles of compost or leaves, or areas of water.
-Broken gutters, firewood containers, or ventilation can also provide places for snakes to take shelter from the heat.
-Your area may also have a low number of natural snake predators, such as raccoons and foxes.
+Snakes may seek shelter in thick brush, dense piles of compost or leaves, or standing water.
+Broken gutters, firewood containers, or open vents can also provide places for snakes to take shelter from the heat or cold.
+Finally, your area may have a low number of natural snake predators, such as raccoons and foxes.

 Common Signs You Have Snakes